Top 10 Most Played MMORPGs in 2019 - What MMOs SHOULD You Be Playing!?!

 Combat in Warframe is probably one of the most interesting parts of it.
 It’s complete action – but relies on things like guns, bows and melee weapons unlike traditional MMOs.

 There is no character creation initially, but players unlock it along with other customizations in the form of “Frames” and “Ships”.

 Seriously, Warframe’s monstrous population is so large that other than potentially Final Fantasy XIV and World of Warcraft.. there isn’t really anything out there in the genre that could even begin to compete.

 I’m mentioning this because the cumulative total of their three games totals in the tens of thousands.. and I love the games that are published.

 NosTale itself has tens of thousands of active players, moreso even than Blade and Soul or TERA, surprisingly.

-Scarlet Blade and Eden Eternal, admittedly, have a smaller population but these are some of the only remaining Anime inspired MMORPGs left on the market with a population outside of, perhaps, Aura Kingdom.
+Scarlet Blade and Eden Eternal, admittedly, have a smaller population but these are some of the only remaining Anime inspired MMORPGs left on the market with a population outside of, perhaps, Soul Worker or Aura Kingdom.

 Scarlet Blade has some pretty impressive character customization, and Eden Eternal has more outfits than I’ve ever seen in an Anime MMO.